 When you have bleeding gums, this is usually caused by plaque accumulation at the gumline.
 Plaque contains harmful bacteria that will attack healthy tissues around your teeth.
 When this builds up, your gums will become inflamed and irritated.
 This may cause them to bleed and cause gingivitis, the first stage of periodontal disease.
 Thankfully, when you have gingivitis in Bellevue, WA, it is reversible.
 At Premier Periodontics, we can examine your gums and offer periodontal cleanings that thoroughly clean your teeth and gums to restore your oral health.

 Causes of bleeding gums

 Several things can cause red, tender, or bleeding gums.
 The most common cause is gingivitis.
 Vitamin deficiencies, such as Vitamin C deficiency, can also cause bleeding gums.
 Increase your intake of red peppers, oranges, sweet potatoes, or carrots to help fight off this gum infection.
 Never ignore bleeding gums.
 When gum disease is left untreated, it can advance to later stages of periodontal disease that require more extensive treatment.
 It’s important to schedule regular appointments at Premier Periodontics to detect gum disease early on and learn how to stop your gums from bleeding.
-Contact one of our Washington locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond to schedule an appointment.
+Contact one of our Washington locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond to schedule an appointment.

 Who is most at risk for developing gum disease?